demisto/content/Packs/Anomali_ThreatStream/Integrations/AnomaliThreatStreamv3/README.md

 #### Human Readable Output

 >The data was imported successfully.
-The ID of imported job is: 36118
+>The ID of imported job is: 120784.
+> The identifier for the job on ThreatStream is: 2ee6d511-8fcf-454a-af77-74e80f39bc4c.

 ### threatstream-import-indicator-without-approval
 ***